 Minnesota’s statewide tests are objective, standardized measures of student achievement on academic or proficiency standards.
 Students, families, teachers and administrators use statewide test results as part of a comprehensive system for evaluating learning.
 Answers to frequently asked questions explain the purpose for statewide testing and why it is important to ensure the integrity of test scores: Frequently Asked Questions: Why Statewide Test Results Matter

 Answers to frequently asked questions about the Minnesota Comprehensive Assessments (MCA), Minnesota Test of Academic Skills (MTAS), and ACCESS and Alternate ACCESS for ELLs, are available in a downloadable and printable Parent Fact Sheets.
 A test preparation fact sheet is also available.
 See the document list below.
 Translated versions of these fact sheets are available under Translated Documents, below.

 Minnesota Statutes, section 120B.31, subdivision 4a, requires the Minnesota Department of Education (MDE) to publish a form for parents/guardians to complete if they refuse to have their student participate in state-required standardized assessments.
 It includes some basic information to help parents/guardians make informed decisions that benefit their child and their school and community.
-The form to meet this legislative requirement is available at the link below; it was updated in May 2018.
+The form to meet this legislative requirement is available at the link below.
 When completed, it must be returned to your student's district; your student’s district may require additional information.

 Maintaining the integrity of tests and test items is of great importance to the Minnesota Department of Education.
 Improper or unethical behavior by students or educators undermines the validity of test score interpretation.
 Please report suspected incidents of cheating or piracy of test items using the Minnesota Statewide Test Security Tip Line